mahilab/Syntacts/tutorials/gui.md

 # Sequencer

-- The Sequencer widget can be used to concatenate multiple Signals to create a Sequence.
+- The Sequencer widget can be used to temporally arrange multiple Signals.
 - Add or remove tracks with the **`+`** and **`-`** buttons.
-- Drag Signals from the Library onto the **`+`** button or into an unoccupied track.
+- Drag Signals from the Library onto the **`+`** button or into an unoccupied track to put it into the Sequence.
 - Drag slotted Signals horizontally to change their start time.
-- You can also adjust the starting time of each Signal as well as the gain and bias using the Time, Gain, and Bias toggles.
+- You can also adjust the gain and bias by expanding the track with the down arrow buttons.
 - You can play the sequenced Signal on the Player, or save it to the Library.

 <p align="center">